marketcalls/openalgo-mcp/README.md

 2. **Verify API host**:
    - Make sure `OPENALGO_API_HOST` points to the correct endpoint
    - For testing, the default value `http://127.0.0.1:5000` should work if you're running OpenAlgo locally

+#### Client Issues

+1. **Silent failures in the client**:
+   - The client uses a SilentFilter for logging to provide a clean interface
+   - If you suspect issues, temporarily modify the logging configuration in `trading_agent.py`
+   - Check that the OpenAI API key is valid if you experience model generation failures

+## Acknowledgements and Credits

+This project is made possible by the following open-source projects and tools:

+### Core Technologies

+- **[OpenAlgo](https://github.com/marketcalls/openalgo)**: The powerful trading platform that powers all trading operations in this project

+- **[Model Context Protocol (MCP)](https://modelcontextprotocol.io/)**: The communication protocol that enables AI agents to use tools and APIs

+- **[Agno](https://github.com/agno-agi/agno)**: The agent framework used for building the trading assistant client

+### Inspiration

+This project was inspired by [Zerodha MCP](https://github.com/mtwn105/zerodha-mcp), which pioneered the use of Machine Conversation Protocol for trading applications.
+The OpenAlgo MCP project adapts and extends this concept for the OpenAlgo trading platform, with a focus on enhanced symbol handling, comprehensive trading operations, and a more user-friendly interface.

 #### Symbol Formatting Issues